 Inland Marine Insurance

-Inland marine insurance covers your products while it’s in transit or a customer’s property that’s in your temporary care.
-If a shipment of goods is in a car accident and its contents are destroyed, this policy will cover the replacement cost (NOTE: Products being transported are usually not covered by commercial auto insurance).
+Inland marine insurance covers your products while they're in transit or a customer’s property that’s in your temporary care.
+If a shipment of goods is in a car accident and they are destroyed, this policy will cover the replacement cost (NOTE: Products being transported are usually not covered by the insurance company under commercial auto, which is why inland marine or cargo insurance is necessary).

 Workers' Compensation Insurance